biodiversitydata-se/biologging-sensor-client/design-docs/architechture_technichalWalkthrough.md

     - Includes optional parameters, defaulting to `{ take: 100 }`.
     - Returns the response data if the request is successful.
     - Catches any errors during the request and returns the error as an `AxiosError` type.
+- any new method for HTTp request should be included in this file and then used in specific subdirectory for an API call

 </details>